amnuztechnologies/website-boilerplate/README.md

 # React Website Boilerplate

-This is a boilerplate that's made with the React Framework.
+This is a boilerplate that's made with the React Framework, with some of our(amnuz team) most commonly used essentials.

 ## Features